-PART 16 PAYMENT OF RATES AND ACCOUNTS TO BE FURNISHED
+17. PAYMENT OF RATES AND ACCOUNTS TO BE FURNISHED

-- 16.1.
-Ratepayers may choose between paying rates annually in one installment on or before 30 September or in twelve equal installments on or before the seventh day of the month following on the month in which it becomes payable. - 16.2.
-If the owner of property that is subject to rates, notify the municipal manager or his/her nominee not later than 31 May in any financial year, or such later date in such financial year as may be determined by the municipal manager r his/her nominee that he/she wishes to pay all rates in respect of such property in installments, such owner shall be entitled to pay all rates in the subsequent financial year and each subsequent financial year in twelve installments until such notice is withdrawn by him/her in a similar manner. - 16.3.
-Interest on arrears rates, whether payable on or before 30 September or in equal monthly installments, shall be calculated in accordance with the provisions of the credit control, debt collection and indigent policy of the municipality. - 16.4.
-If a property owner, who is responsible for the payment of property rates in terms of this policy, fails to pay such rates in the prescribed manner, it will be recovered from him/her in accordance with the provisions of the Credit Control, Debt Collection and indigent policy of the Municipality. - 16.5.
-Arrears rates shall be recovered from tenants, occupiers and agents of the owner, in terms of section 28 and 29 of the Act. - 16.6 If an amount due for rates levied in respect of a property is unpaid by the owner of the property after the date determined, the municipality will recover the amount in whole or in part from the tenant or occupier of the property, despite any contractual obligation between the tenant and the owner.
-The Municipality will only recover the outstanding rates from the tenant or occupier after a written notice has been served to the tenant or occupier. - 16.7 The amount that the municipality will recover from the tenant or occupier will be limited to the amount of the rent or other money due and payable, but not yet paid by the tenant or occupier to the owner of the property.
-The tenant or occupier must set off any amount recovered from them by the municipality against any money owed to the owner.
+- (1) Ratepayers may choose between paying rates annually in one installment on or before 30 September or in twelve equal installments on or before the seventh day of the month following on the month in which it becomes payable. - (2) If the owner of property that is subject to rates, notify the municipal manager or his/her nominee not later than 31 May in any financial year, or such later date in such financial year as may be determined by the municipal manager r his/her nominee that he/she wishes to pay all rates in respect of such property in installments, such owner shall be entitled to pay all rates in the subsequent financial year and each subsequent financial year in twelve installments until such notice is withdrawn by him/her in a similar manner. - (3) Interest on arrears rates, whether payable on or before 30 September or in equal monthly installments, shall be calculated in accordance with the provisions of the credit control, debt collection and indigent policy of the municipality. - (4) If a property owner, who is responsible for the payment of property rates in terms of this policy, fails to pay such rates in the prescribed manner, it will be recovered from him/her in accordance with the provisions of the Credit Control, Debt Collection and indigent policy of the Municipality. - (5) Arrears rates shall be recovered from tenants, occupiers and agents of the owner, in terms of section 28 and 29 of the Act. - (6) If an amount due for rates levied in respect of a property is unpaid by the owner of the property after the date determined, the municipality will recover the amount in whole or in part from the tenant or occupier of the property, despite any contractual obligation between the tenant and the owner.
+The Municipality will only recover the outstanding rates from the tenant or occupier after a written notice has been served to the tenant or occupier. - (7) The amount that the municipality will recover from the tenant or occupier will be limited to the amount of the rent or other money due and payable, but not yet paid by the tenant or occupier to the owner of the property.
+The tenant or occupier must set off any amount recovered from them by the municipality against any money owed to the owner. - (8) The tenant or occupier of a property will on request of the municipality, furnish the municipality with a written statement specifying all payments to be made by the tenant or occupier to the owner of the property for rent or other money payable on the property during a period as may be determined by the municipality. - (9) If an amount due for rates levied in respect of a property is unpaid by the owner of the property after the date determined, the municipality will recover the amount in whole or in part from the agent of the owner.
+The Municipality will only recover the outstanding rates from the agent after a written notice has been served to the agent. - (10) The amount that the municipality will recover from the agent will be limited to the amount of the rent or other money received by the agent on behalf of the owner less any commission due to the agent.